What is Skin Rash?

-A skin rash occurs when the skin has become inflamed and discolored.
-The affected skin may have bumps, scales or sores, and it may be itch or burn.
-Most skin rashes can be managed with over-the-counter creams and medication, but some will need to be examined by a doctor.
+Most skin rashes can be managed with over-the-counter creams and medication but some will need to be examined by a doctor.

 Drug eruptions – Some medications can cause a skin rash as a side effect.

 Psoriasis – Psoriasis is characterized by bumpy, scaly skin that does not weep or ooze.
-It occurs most often on the knees, elbows and scalp and the scales eventually turn silver and fall off.
+It occurs most often on the knees, elbows, and scalp.
+The scales will eventually turn silver and fall off.

 Contact dermatitis – Contact dermatitis is a skin rash that is caused by touching a chemical or allergen.
 Diaper rash and rashes caused by poison oak and poison ivy are examples of contact dermatitis.